Blog: Ladies "trench" watches?

 Style and appearance

-Any wire lug wristwatch with a "fancy" dial - e.g. a silver dial with fancy guilloché engine turned patterns, gold numbers, especially gold dots for the minute track or between the numbers, jewels etc. also goes into the ladies category for me.
-Today I see men wearing earrings and so, although I wouldn't do it personally, I can't make a rule that says it doesn't happen.
+Any wire lug wristwatch with a "fancy" dial - e.g. a silver dial with fancy guilloché engine turned patterns, gold numbers, especially gold dots for the minute track or between the numbers, jewels etc. also identifies a lady's watch.
+Today I see men wearing earrings and although I wouldn't do it personally, I can't make a rule that says it doesn't happen.
 But even today I don't see men wearing small fancy wristwatches, and at the time of the Great War a man choosing a wristwatch to wear in the trenches would have avoided anything that looked at all feminine.

 Remember also that military men demanded certain features.
 Commenting on the wristwatches that were officially issued in 1917 Wesolowski says All the wristlets ... have ...
 Swiss 15 jewel lever movements, ... black enamel dials and radium numerals and hands.
 The reference to "radium numerals and hands" means that the numbers on the dial and the hands were painted with a radium based luminous paint that glowed brightly in the dark - in fact it glowed brightly all the time, you just couldn't see it in daylight.
 The strength of the glow from this new fangled and mysterious luminous paint was one of the things that made wristwatches in particular so appealing to young men at the time, they were the smart phone or Apple watch of their day.